 Then especially ask them to please be sincere and critical, because friends always say it sounds good anyway, even if it’s totally jerk…..Gelieve your own story?
 And those others too?
 Are you still convinced that you want to and can become a Voice Over?

 If your friends tell you that you really need to start doing something with it, then you start practicing, a lot of practicing.
 So print out even more different kinds of scripts and really get down to it.
 Not once, but a thousand times.
 Record yourself and listen back until you drop and be critical of yourself.
 Improve and get well.
 You can’t enter the market without already being somewhat good and experienced, because then you simply won’t get booked.
 The Voice Over world is a fast-paced market, the client has no time to manage newcomers yet.
-You have to nail it immediately.
+If you really want to become Voice Over, you have to nail it right away.
 If you start badly they are definitely not going to book you in the future.

-With Ruby, a very professional Voice Over and delightful woman who offers customized training.
-You can also sign up at voiceovercollege.co.uk or voiceacting.co.uk, there you will find cool and professional workshops.
+For the people in the Netherlands: With Ruby, a very professional Voice Over and delightful woman who offers customized training.
+You can also sign up at voiceovercollege.nl or voice-acting.nl, where you will find awesome and professional workshops.

-It may seem like a big investment, but in addition to being too crazy to do, it also reveals whether you have real talent.
-Maybe it doesn’t end up being what you want to hear, but then again, you know that, right?
+It may seem like a big investment, but besides being fun to do, it also reveals whether you have real talent.
+Maybe it won’t end up in what you want to hear, but then again, you know that, right?

 Such a workshop is good because you are there with several students of the same level and you can compare nicely and unabashedly.
 Am I really that good or that bad?
 And how do others do it?
 It is inspiring and educational.
 The voice-over profession is all about experience and making meters, so the more you pitch in the better.
-At most workshops, if all goes well, you will receive a demo of your recorded work at the end that you can then go on with.
+With most workshops, if all goes well, you get a demo of your voiced work afterward that you can then use to move forward to become a voiceover.

 By the way, I did not do a voicing workshop, but had the necessary experience from my MTV time, my radio show at 3FM and as stationvoice of NPO3.
 So my first practice meters I had already turned fairly well.